Policy 5460B

 • Refer the student to outside agencies that can help the student.

-In the event that the student is not able to resolve the situation through discussion, the student may submit an internal grievance or appeal.
+In the event the student is not able to resolve the situation through informal discussion, the student may submit an internal grievance pursuant to Procedure 2150A.3.

 Approved: March 18, 2019